CREA: A Collaborative Multi-Agent Framework for Creative Image Editing and Generation: Experiments

 \subsection{Qualitative Results}

 \textbf{Creative Image Editing} First, we qualitatively showcase how CREA transforms input images into various creative modifications.
-As seen in Fig. \ref{fig:qual_editing}, CREA’s autonomous agents analyze the input image or concept and generate creative prompts—e.g., focusing on style, color, or thematic twists—without requiring extensive user intervention.
+As seen in Fig. \ref{fig:qual_editing}, CREA’s autonomous agents analyze the input image or concept and generate creative prompts: e.g., focusing on style, color, or thematic twists, without requiring extensive user intervention.
 Since no existing method is explicitly designed for creative image editing, we adapt state-of-the-art editing models for comparison.
-Specifically, we evaluate the following baselines: LEDITS++ \cite{brack2024ledits++}, InstructPix2Pix \cite{brooks2022instructpix2pix}, SDEdit \cite{meng2021sdedit} and TurboEdit \cite{deutch2024turboedit}.
+Specifically, we evaluate the following baselines: LEDITS++ \cite{brack2024ledits++}, InstructPix2Pix \cite{brooks2023instructpix2pix}, SDEdit \cite{meng2021sdedit} and TurboEdit \cite{deutch2024turboedit}.
 For a fair comparison, we apply a ``creative \texttt{<object>}" prompt (e.g., ``a creative couch") to the baseline methods, mirroring the objective of CREA.
-As shown in Fig. \ref{fig:qual_comparison_editing}, standard editing methods often fail to generate distinctly creative concepts: InstructPix2Pix typically adds vibrant colors or alters the background extensively without fundamentally reimagining the object.
+As shown in Fig. \ref{fig:qual_comparison_edit}, standard editing methods often fail to generate distinctly creative concepts: InstructPix2Pix typically adds vibrant colors or alters the background extensively without fundamentally reimagining the object.
 LEDITS++, SDEdit, and TurboEdit struggle to introduce creative features beyond superficial stylistic changes.
 In contrast, CREA successfully performs creative edits in a disentangled manner.
+For more experiments such as more fine-grained editing examples, or other image generators, please refer to Appendix \ref{sec:qualitative}.